 Dr. Michael Glass is an urbanist who works at the intersection of geography and planning.
 His primary research is on city-region governance and planning, housing, and urban infrastructure; he has regional expertise in Southeast Asia, North America, and Australasia.
 He is the co-editor of Performativity, Politics, and the Production of Social Space (Routledge, 2014) and co-author of Priced Out: Stuyvesant Town and the Loss of Middle-Class Neighborhoods (NYU Press, 2016).
 His most recent research examines the ways that infrastructure shapes regions and influences regional equity.
 He has published extensively in leading international journals and is on the editorial boards of Asian Geography Journal and Regional Studies, Regional Science.
-Winner of the 2015 Bellet Award for Teaching Excellence, Dr. Glass is the Director of Undergraduate Studies and teaches courses for Urban Studies including: U.S. Housing and Property and Introduction to Urban Studies.
+Winner of the 2015 Bellet Award for Teaching Excellence, Dr. Glass is the Director of the Urban Studies Program and serves as the undergraduate advisor.

 LinkedIn: Michael Glass